lunadu321/bgg_dataset/README.md

 | average_rating   | double    | Average rating on Board Games Geek (1-10)            |
 | users_rated      | double    | Number of users that rated the game                  |

-Since the file is too large for a preview on GitHug web, here is a screenshot overview of what the dataset looks like
+Since the file is too large for a preview on GitHug web, here is a screenshot overview of what the dataset looks like:

 ![Preview Image](data/preview_image.png)